markwryan/modernizing-legacy-systems/PITCHME.md

 ## why?

 Note:
 In a perfect world, we shouldn't touch the repo and leave it as is.
 Lay out why not doing that might be the right choice under certain cirumstances.
+What caused the monolith to be a blocker from where we wanted to go

 +++